TheEighthDay/Co-teaching/README.md

 | CT(DDC)    |         **74.63** |         **48.42** |           **61.53** |

 ## License
-This project is released under the Apache license.
+This project is released under the Apache License.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Publications on UDE